joeydumont/wignerSymbols/README.md

 Wigner Symbols
 ==============

 A C++ ensemble of functions to compute the Wigner 3j- and 6j- symbols.
-It implements the algorihtm designed by Schulten and Gordon.
+It reimplements the algorithm designed by Schulten and Gordon in C++, but also contains the original Fortran implementation.
 It can either compute an array of Wigner 3j or 6j symbols, or a single coefficient.
 It also computes the Clebsch-Gordan coefficients.

 ## Compilation Instructions